 Configuring OpenStack Nova Networking with DHCP or Static IP

 This tutorial describes mechanism to configure Platform9 Nova networking with DHCP or static IP pool options.
-(NOTE: This is not applicable if you are using Platform9's Neutron networking support).

 Once your hypervisors are discovered by Platform9 (for both Linux/KVM as well as VMware vSphere), any corresponding networks are also discovered, and are reported in the 'Networks' tab within the 'Infrastructure' view.